pyston/pyston/pyston/doc/RELEASING.md

    Inside this directory are also different "portable dir" releases made from the different distibution deb packages.
    Decide on which portable dir to use - the oldest version will run with most dists but will also bundle the oldes libs.
 4. execute `$ make tune; pyston/tools/bench_release.sh` to generate benchmark results.
+5. Generate new docker images using pyston/docker/build_docker.sh
+6. Generate new conda packages using pyston/conda/build_pkgs.sh

 ## Testing a release
 1. Build the release as above